A paperfolding paradise

 As far as I am aware the first appearance of the Paper Cup in the historical record is in the book 'Die Frobelschen Beschaftigungen: Das Falten' by Marie Muller-Wunderlich, which was published by Friedrich Brandstetter in Leipzig in 1900.

-A second version of the same design appears in the same book as Die Wandtasche (the wall pocket)
+A second version of what is effectively the same design appears in the same book as Die Wandtasche (the wall pocket)

 The Paper Cup also appears in the book 'Jouxjoux en Papier' by Tom Tit (real name Arthur Good), published in Paris by Paul Lechevalier in 1924, under the title 'Le Gobelet de Voyage'.

-A 'Drinking Cup' design, presumably the same one, is listed in the contents of 'Winter Nights Entertainment' by R M Abrahams, published by Constable and Constable in 1932.
+The design also appears as a 'Drinking Cup' in 'Winter Nights Entertainment' by R M Abrahams, published by Constable and Constable in 1932 ...